 If given the option, we’d value all the teachers more than all the baseball players.
 But we don’t have to.
 Therefore, the value of the Biloxi kindergarten teacher would be lower than a closer for the Red Sox.
 The former can easily be replaced, while the latter is a lot more difficult – most people can differentiate between red and blue, but most people can’t throw a 103-mph fastball or toss a knuckle curveball.

 When you factor in everything – salary, benefits, pension, schedule, and job security – they are remunerated at a more than fair rate.
 Considering that cash-strapped taxpayers are footing the bill and the kids are not meeting the standards, teachers should be a bit more grateful for what they have.

 One can only imagine if the free market produced the same results as the government education system.
 If the market had kids for 13 years and couldn’t get them to memorize the multiplication table, have an elementary understanding of American history, or even to point to Australia on a map, you can bet the mortgage that activists, politicians, and unions would be out for blood on the streets.

 Do you think teachers are underpaid?
-Let us know in the comments section!We value your comments!
-Please weigh in on our comment section below.
+Let us know in the comments section!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com